Monsaiaung/Credit_Risk_Analysis/README.md

 The balanced accuracy score for this model is around 78%.
 With the high number of the low_risk population, its precision is almost 100% while the sensitivity of 91%.

 ## Summary: Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 If you do not recommend any of the models, justify your reasoning.

+Out of the 6 models, Easy Ensemble AdaBoost Classifier model would be the best model to use for predicting credit risk since it has the highest balanced accuracy score at 93% and a highest sensitivity percent of 94%.